- Third Form

 Remember, meeting with the rep who is visiting our campus is a very important way to demonstrate interest and a very good way to find out if that school really is a good fit for you.
 And the rep who visits is usually the first reader of your application and will be advocating (or not!) for you as decisions are made.

-In accordance with the Principles of Good Practice outlined by the National Association for College Admission Counseling, Portsmouth Abbey will report any change in status for a student that occurs during the Sixth Form year.
-A change in status includes suspension, probation, dismissal, withdrawal, or extended leave of absence.
+In accordance with the Guide to Ethical Practices outlined by the National Association for College Admission Counseling, Portsmouth Abbey will report any change in status for a student that occurs during the Sixth Form year.
+A change in status includes withdrawal or extended leave of absence.
 Students are urged to write to all colleges to which they have applied explaining their change in status before the College Counseling office contacts college admission offices.
-Students must answer truthfully questions asked on college applications regarding disciplinary action in their high school career.
 Withdrawal is noted on the student’s transcript, but suspensions and leaves of absence are not.

 The following procedures for reporting discipline violations are in place: